Skip to content

 May 31, 2023

-Six Healthy Learning Pillars
+Five Healthy Learning Pillars

-“We will work to achieve this healthy learning and working environment by braiding our six Healthy Learning Pillars within our curriculum, degree pathways, policies, and practices to create environments where all individuals – faculty, staff, and students – can rise and thrive,” said Pack.
+“We will work to achieve this healthy learning and working environment by braiding our five Healthy Learning Pillars within our curriculum, degree pathways, policies, and practices to create environments where all individuals – faculty, staff, and students – can rise and thrive,” said Pack.
 “This framework of learning, support, collaboration, and continued professional growth and development provides opportunities for each of us to become our better selves.”

 Healthy Learning Vision Statement